Academic Policies and Regulations

 Last Known Date of Attendance Reporting:

 Kettering University does not require faculty to take attendance.
 However, the U.S. Department of Education requires the Financial Aid Office to differentiate students who fail a class because they quit attending from those who fail a class based on merit.
-Because a student could be a financial aid applicant at any point during the academic year, we must collect this information for all students, so that financial aid eligibility can be accurately determined.
+Due to the fact that a student could be a financial aid applicant at any point during the academic year, we must collect this information for all students, so that financial aid eligibility can be accurately determined.

 After the drop/add period each term, a ‘last date of attendance’ notification, or ‘never attended’ notification by a faculty member will result in the automatic assignment of either a WN (withdrawal for non-attendance) grade or an FN (failure for non-attendance) grade by the Registrar’s Office.
 This will initiate re-evaluation of a student’s financial aid and Federal Title IV aid will be adjusted for those classes.